alexisakers/BulletinBoard/README.md

 You need to call these methods from the main thread.
 Never force unwrap `manager`, as this property will be unset as soon as the item is removed from the bulletin.

-It is also possible to set the `nextItem` property to the `BulletinItem` that should be displayed next and call the `displayNextItem()` method when you want to display it.
+It is also possible to set the `nextItem` property to the `BLTNItem` that should be displayed next and call the `displayNextItem()` method when you want to display it.

 For instance, to present a new card when the user taps the action button: